Skip to Content

 8. Dragon Roll

-The dragon roll is a fun and beautiful looking roll that is characterized by a thin slice of avocado that tops each roll, giving the it a green appearance.
-Shrimp tempura is the primary protein in the dragon roll and is usually combined with cucumber and wrapped in nori and rice as a uramaki roll.
-The avocado is often garnished with tobiko and eel (unagi) sauce.
+The dragon roll is a fun and beautiful looking roll that is characterized by a thin slice of avocado that tops each roll, giving it a green appearance.
+Shrimp tempura is the primary protein in the dragon roll.
+It is usually combined with cucumber and wrapped in nori and rice as a uramaki roll.
+The avocado is often garnished with sesame seeds and eel (unagi) sauce.
 This is a fun and tasty roll that is great to enjoy with your kids.

 Check out the following article for a great dragon roll recipe: Delicious Dragon Roll Sushi Recipe